How can I become a Legal Permanent Resident in the United States?

 Recent changes have made the Consular Process more difficult than it should be.
 Consular officers are requesting additional information from applicants, which sometimes can delay the process.
 Burga Law Firm PC is always up to date with new changes and requirements to help our clients have an easy welcome to the U.S.

-Why does my family member have to do consular process if he or she lived in the U.S. for many years?
+Why does my family member have to do the consular process if he or she lived in the U.S. for many years?

 If your family member is currently in the United States without status and is not eligible to Adjust Status in the United States, he or she would have to go through Consular Process in order to become a Legal Permanent Resident.
 If your family member entered the United States without a visa, is not grandfather under section 245(i) or is not eligible for Parole in Place or TPS then the only available option to become a Legal Resident is through Consular Process.